tessercat/daoistic-book/book.md

 The wise never have anything in mind, they take everyone's heart to heart.

-They treat good ones well,
+They treat good people well,
-they treat bad ones well,
+they treat bad people well,
 character is decency.

-They trust honest ones,
+They trust honest people,
-they trust dishonest ones,
+they trust dishonest people,
 character is trust.

 The role of the wise in the world